 Employee Responsibility: All employees are responsible for ensuring that harassment and bullying do not occur.
 The District intends to comply with both the letter and spirit of the law in making certain that harassment and bullying do not exist in its policies, regulations and operations.
 Anyone who believes that he or she has been the subject of harassment or bullying or has knowledge of violations of this policy shall report the matter in accordance with established complaint procedures.
 All reports regarding employee harassment or bullying shall be taken seriously, treated fairly and promptly and thoroughly investigated.
 Individual privacy shall be protected to the extent possible.
-There shall be no retaliation against any person who files a complaint under this policy.
+No individual who submits a complaint under this policy shall face any form of retaliation.
 The District shall take appropriate and necessary action to eliminate employee harassment and bullying.
 Actions that are determined to be harassment or bullying shall be subject to disciplinary action, up to and including dismissal.

-All employees have a duty to report incidents of alleged harassment or bullying to their immediate supervisor or designated equal employment officer.
+All staff members are obligated to inform their immediate supervisor or the assigned equal employment officer about any instances of alleged harassment or bullying.
 Employees who fail to report incidents of alleged harassment or bullying may be subject to disciplinary action, up to and including dismissal.
 In addition, supervisory employees who fail to respond to harassment or bullying complaints or to act on their knowledge of violation of this policy will likewise be subject to disciplinary action, up to and including dismissal.